Eden Sassoon On ‘RHOBH’ Panty Gate: Is She Team Dorit Or Team Erika?

-Eden Sassoon is brand new to The Real Housewives of Beverly Hills and she filmed the show as a friend of the wives.
+Eden Sassoon is brand new to The Real Housewives of Beverly Hills, and she filmed the show as a friend of the wives.
 But even though she was just a friend of the wives, she did make her mark during Lisa Vanderpump’s final party, where her daughter launched a line of wine.
 Here, Eden yelled at Lisa Rinna, revealing that she was very upset and disappointed in the way that Lisa had handled the entire issue with Kim Richards.
 Lisa was clearly looking out for herself.
 While Eden has expressed her feelings about this issue, she hasn’t really talked about panty-gate, which took over much of the first part of the reunion special this week.

 According to a new Bravo report, Eden Sassoon is now revealing that she understands both sides of the argument.
 She understands why Dorit Kemsley would make a joke of it, and she understands why PK would look at Erika Girardi’s private parts after Lisa Vanderpump pointed out that Erika wasn’t wearing any underwear.
 As Sassoon explains, she would have looked at Erika’s private parts as well.